-- 24.1 In the event that Hydro One and the Society negotiate a Collective Agreement for a term of more than one year, a Cost of Living Adjustment (COLA) escalator clause shall become part of such an Agreement and shall be applicable to all employees covered by that Agreement. - 24.2 For the term of this Collective Agreement the escalator clause will only be applicable in the third year (i.e. April 1, 2015 March 31, 2016) of the contract.
-A year in which the escalator clause operates shall be termed an "applicable year".
-The escalator clause is designed to generate a maximum of one wage increase at the end of each applicable year (i.e. March 31, 2016) to a maximum of 2.0% (per applicable year).
+- 24.1 In the event that Hydro One and the Society negotiate a Collective Agreement for a term of more than one year, a Cost of Living Adjustment (COLA) escalator clause shall become part of such an Agreement and shall be applicable to all employees covered by that Agreement. - 24.2 (Suspended for term of this Collective Agreement).